ninap41/Cplusplus-SDL2-Starter-For-Game-Development/README.md

 /myproject/lib

 ###  4. Create your Makefile to compile using SDL2
-In myproject/Makefile, change includes line to
+In myproject/Makefile, change the this assignment to include SDL2.
 ```
 INCLUDE	:= include -L lib -l SDL2-2.0.0
 ```